No. 1 Gonzaga beats Northwestern State for 2nd night in row - WHIZ News

 Gonzaga led 43-17 at halftime, after Northwestern State shot just 27% from the floor and committed 16 turnovers that the Zags converted into 17 points.

 The Demons opened the second half with a 13-2 run to cut Gonzaga’s lead to 45-30.
-The Zags replied with a 12-2 spurt to push their lead back to 25 points.
+The Zags replied with a 12-2 spurt to push their lead back to 25.

 A barrage of 3-pointers brought the Demons to 75-64 with seven minutes left.
 But it was their last gasp.